 How GLP-1 Receptor Agonists Drive Weight Loss

 GLP-1 agonists mimic the natural gut hormone glucagon-like peptide 1.
 They slow gastric emptying, suppress appetite via the hypothalamus, and improve insulin sensitivity.
 The result for most patients is dramatically reduced food intake without willpower fatigue — typically 20–35% fewer daily calories without conscious restriction.
+This calculator is free to use and all projections run entirely in your browser.

 What the Clinical Trials Show